 - 1. Over all the chords in a minor key, (few exceptions). - 2.
 Over all chords in major key I-IV-V blues, shuffles, and swings. - 3.
 Over any minor type chord when treating each chord as a "separate event". - 4.
 Over all the chords in rock type jams, or jams using power or 5th chords, (as long as the jam is not ballad/major sounding, if so then use major pentatonic or possibly full major scales). - 5.
 Use the same key Pentatonic Scale over different chords.
-More on this later just know for now that at times you can play different key pentatonic scales over the same chord, not just the root one.
+Know for now that at times you can play different key pentatonic scales over the same chord, not just the root scale.